testcontainers/testcontainers-go/docs/features/creating_container.md

 You'll be able to pass multiple lifecycle hooks at the `ContainerRequest` as an array of `testcontainers.ContainerLifecycleHooks`.
 The `testcontainers.ContainerLifecycleHooks` struct defines the following lifecycle hooks, each of them backed by an array of functions representing the hooks:

-* `PreBuilds` - hooks that are executed before the container is built
+* `PreBuilds` - hooks that are executed before the image is built.
+This hook is only available when creating a container from a Dockerfile
-* `PostBuilds` - hooks that are executed after the container is built
+* `PostBuilds` - hooks that are executed after the image is built.
+This hook is only available when creating a container from a Dockerfile
 * `PreCreates` - hooks that are executed before the container is created
 * `PostCreates` - hooks that are executed after the container is created
 * `PreStarts` - hooks that are executed before the container is started